Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 For a final step, we have

 as spinorial geometrical identities holding in general.

 We conclude with some fundamental comments: a first and most important one is about the fact that so far we encountered three types of transformation laws: the first type was the most general coordinate transformation; the second type was the gauge transformation; the third type was the specific Lorentz transformation, which was given in real representation for tensors and complex representation for spinors.
-The coordinate transformation is known as passive transformation; the Lorentz transformation in real representation is known as active transformation and similarly the Lorentz transformation in complex representation merged with the gauge transformation together into the spinorial transformation is known as active transformation.
-Because the real Lorentz transformation and the complex Lorentz transformation have the same local parameters then they must be performed simultaneously but it will be the spinorial transformation that will play an important role, as we are going to see in what follows.
+The coordinate transformation is known as \emph{passive transformation}; the Lorentz transformation in real representation as well as the Lorentz transformation in complex representation merged with the gauge transformation, that is the spinor transformation, are known altogether as \emph{active transformations}.
+Because they have the very same parameters, we then have that both active transformations have to be performed simultaneously.

 Another interesting comment is on the connections and how they are built: the torsion tensor, when the metric tensor is used, gives the connection (\ref{decomposition}); this connection, when the dual bases of tetrad fields are employed, gives the spin connection (\ref{spinconnection}); this spin connection, when the gamma matrices and their commutators are considered, with the gauge potential, when multiplied by the identity matrix, give the spinorial connection (\ref{spinorialconnection}).
-Remarkably, all fields fit within the most general spinorial connection, with no room for anything else; this circumstance can be seen as a sort of geometric unification of all the physical fields that are involved.
-On the other hand however, in order to see it that way, we have to wait until we interpret these geometric quantities as the actual physical fields.
+Remarkably, all fields fit within the most general spinorial connection, with no room for anything else: this circumstance can be seen as a sort of geometric unification of all the physical fields that are involved.
+On the other hand, however, in order to see it that way, we have to wait until we interpret these geometric quantities as the actual physical fields.